 As a woodworker, when you are involved in installing and maintaining wooden decks and fences, you would necessarily have to get involved with wood stains and wood sealers.
 But everyone isn’t familiar with everything about these two types of wood finish.
 With that in mind, we would like to define them.
 Here is a brief guide that gives you a reasonably thorough insight into the aspects of wood stain vs. sealer.

 Wood stain penetrates the wood, and it contains pigments that change the color of the wood.
 Stain needs another surface layer of wood finish over it.
 Wood sealer is a clear finish applied to the outer surface of the wood to seal and protect it, sealer can also provide waterproofing and protect the wood from UV damage.

-If you are in doubt about where to stain and where to seal, we have the answers here.
-You will also see what is common to both these types of wood finish.
+If you doubt where to stain and where to seal, we have the answers here.
+You will also see what is common to these types of wood finish.
 For instance, both of them serve to protect the wood.
 Hence, you would be better off with either rather than none.
 If you do not apply either of these, you may well end up having to make some costly replacements.

-Wood Stain Vs. Sealer
+Wood Stain vs. Sealer

 At first glance, both these types of wood finish may seem the same, but they are two different products.
 The purpose of each type of finish remains the same, which is to protect the wood that it coats.
-However, there are some significant differences between the two which we discuss here.
+However, there are some significant differences between the two we discuss here.

 Sealer, on the other hand, is a clear, transparent finish.
-It may or may not penetrate the surface, but normally coats the surface of the wood to provide a kind of waterproof layer.
+It may or may not penetrate the surface but normally coats the surface of the wood to provide a kind of waterproof layer.
 Sealer doesn’t add anything to the appearance of the wood other than perhaps to give it a glossy look.
 It needs to be replenished every three to six months.

-Wood Stain Vs. Sealer: Pros and Cons
+Wood Stain vs. Sealer: Pros and Cons

 - It lasts up to five years.